aquohn/performance-playground/README.md

 # A playground for optimisation techniques

-This codebase implements a simple system: a fileserver serving files according to a dead simple protocol, with a FIFO cache.
+This codebase implements a simple system: a fileserver serving files according to a dead simple protocol, with an LRU cache.
 However, it is also meant to be an exercise in using different features of modern C++ (up to C++20), and a testbed for comparing different techniques for implementing this system.
 The backends used to implement the various components of the system are:

 Networking:
 - `epoll`